zkhan93/tb-yt-uploader/README.md

 - Wait for the containers to start up and the application to initialize, this may take a few minutes

 ### Usage
-- Access the web interface by going to `http://localhost:8000/oauth2`
+- Access the web interface by going to `http://localhost:8000/authorize`
 - Sign in with your google account
 - You will be prompted to give the bot access to manage your YouTube videos
 - After signing in you can use the bot by sending an audio recording to bot and then reply on that message with "/covert <title of the video>"
 - Bot will create and upload the video  to youtube and reply you with the status
 - To stop the application, press `CTRL+C` in the terminal or run `docker-compose down`

-## Monitoring
-- Celery flower dashboard is available at `http://localhost:5555`

 ## Contributing